Hidetaka Miyazaki: Influences and design philosophy

 As the lead creative director on a project, Miyazaki usually writes the majority of the story, dialogue, and text, while having the final say on character, monster, and level designs.
 The multiplayer mechanics of the Souls series were inspired by his own personal experience of driving up a snowy road as cars ahead began slipping back and were pushed uphill by other people in the area.
 As Miyazaki was unable to give his thanks before they left the area, he wondered whether the last person in the line had made it to their destination as he was unlikely to ever meet them again.
 This gave birth to the series' multiplayer systems, with it attempting to emulate that same sense of silent cooperation.

 Miyazaki stated that the difficulty of his games have no intention of being that way compared to others.
 Rather, the difficulty was a part of the process that gives players a sense of accomplishment by "overcoming tremendous odds", while also incentivizing players to experiment more with character builds and weapons.
 He stated that death in his games is used as a trial and error learning tool, adding that the idea became accepted by the public following the success of Demon's Souls.
 Miyazaki stated that he does not dislike direct storytelling but prefers players to interpret it for themselves, as they get more value from it when they find out hints of plot from items or side-characters.
 Many journalists and critics have cited him an auteur of video games, noting his influential work in Dark Souls and its related games.

 Works

-Awards
+Awards and honors

 Miyazaki was awarded the Lifetime Achievement Award at the 2018 Golden Joystick Awards.
 The award was presented to him by Ian Livingstone and Steve Jackson, two of his inspirations.
 In 2022, he was the recipient of the Special Award at the CEDEC Awards and the Minister of Economy, Trade, and Industry Award at the Japan Game Awards.
+In 2023, Time listed Miyazaki as one of the 100 Most Influential People of the year, making him the second game developer to be featured on the list after Shigeru Miyamoto in 2007.

+Personal life

+Miyazaki disclosed in 2019 that he recently had a son.
+In 2024, he revealed that he also had a daughter.